searchseo hero logo

 Don’t obsess over one metric.
 Track momentum instead:

-Pro tip: If your CTR improves and your bounce rate drops, Google’s algorithm starts trusting your relevance more, which leads to ranking improvements.
+If your CTR improves and your bounce rate drops, Google’s algorithm starts trusting your relevance more, which leads to ranking improvements.

 Consistency wins in competitive niches